Upsilon invariants from cyclic branched covers: Introduction

-This result determines $HFK^\infty(L(p,1), \widetilde{T}_{2,p})$ as a graded group, and implies that the lift of an alternating torus knot is \emph{thin} in each $\spinc$ structure (cf. Section $6$ of \cite{levine2008computing}).
+This result determines $HFK^\circ(L(p,1), \widetilde{T}_{2,p})$ as a graded group, and implies that the lift of an alternating torus knot is \emph{thin} in each $\spinc$ structure (cf. Section $6$ of \cite{levine2008computing}).

-From this fact, using \cite[Lemmas~5~and~7]{Petkova}, it follows that the corresponding bi-filtered, graded chain complexes $\CFKinf (L(p,1), \widetilde{T}_{2,p}, \s_0 \pm h)$ and $\CFKinf (T_{2,p-2h})$ are graded, $\Z \oplus \Z$-filtered, chain homotopy equivalent complexes.
+Using \cite[Lemmas~5~and~7]{Petkova}, this result implies that the corresponding graded, $\Z\oplus \Z$-filtered chain complexes $\CFKinf (L(p,1), \widetilde{T}_{2,p}, \s_0 \pm h)$ and $\CFKinf (T_{2,p-2h})$ are graded, $\Z \oplus \Z$-filtered chain homotopy equivalent.
 Thus, as a consequence of the previous computation, we can easily obtain the following results.
 (More general results, encompassing all alternating knots, will be presented in~\cite{pacana}.)